-This article discusses how to integrate the Amazon API gateway with the Cequence Unified API Protection (UAP) platform.
+This article discusses how to use Terraform to integrate the Amazon API gateway with the Cequence Unified API Protection (UAP) platform.
+You can also integrate using CloudFormation.

 Integration architecture